 Celebrate positive behavior

-One way to help children under five learn empathy and catch on is to celebrate their positive wins and behaviors.
-Pointing out the positive behavior will help the child recognize what empathy looks like.
-For example, if a child sees another child in distress and brings them a toy for comfort or offers a pat on the back to make them feel better.
-You can say, "That was so thoughtful of you to bring your friend a toy to help them feel better."
+Another way to help children under five learn empathy is to celebrate their positive wins and behaviors.
+Pointing out the positive behavior will help children recognize what empathy looks like.
+For example, if a child sees another child in distress and brings them a toy for comfort or offers a pat on the back to make them feel better, you can point this out to the class and say, "That was so thoughtful of you to bring your friend a toy to help them feel better."

 Lead by example